Shocking Cases of Feral Children Exposing the Dark Side of Human Society

 Linguist Noam Chomsky’s language acquisition theory says that since the infant period, the human brain develops a structure known as “Language Acquisition Device” that enables children to pick up the grammatical principles of the language and learn to speak as quickly as they do.

-Chomsky’s theory clarifies the reasons for the lack of language and the inability to learn the language in the feral children as they have never gone through the language learning process in the initial stage of life.
+Chomsky’s theory clarifies the reasons for the lack of language and the inability to learn the language in the cases of feral children as they have never gone through the language learning process in the initial stage of life.

 According to another theory, the animals do communicate verbally, sometimes in sophisticated and complicated systems.